 According to the authentic and correct view, the Prophet (PBUH) was carried physically from The Sacred Mosque in Makkah to Bait Al-Maqdis in Jerusalem, riding on Al-Buraq (an animal bigger than a donkey and smaller than a horse on which the Prophet (PBUH) went for the night journey) in the company of Jibreel (AS).
-On the way to Bait Al-Maqdis the passed by the grave of Musa (AS) while he was standing in his grave praying.
-After they reached to Bait Al-Maqdis, they alighted, tied the horse to a ring in the gate of the Masjid, where the Prophets used to tie their horses and led the Prophets in prayer.
-After prayer the Prophet (PBUH) came out of the Masjid and Jibreel (AS) presented him a vessel of milk and a vessel of alcohol, the Prophet (PBUH) looked at both vessels and chose the milk to drink.
+On the way to Bait Al-Maqdis, they passed by the grave of Musa (AS) while he was standing in his grave praying.
+After they reached Bait Al-Maqdis, they alighted, tied the horse to a ring in the gate of the Masjid, where the Prophets used to tie their horses and led the Prophets in prayer.
+After prayer the Prophet (PBUH) came out of the Masjid and Jibreel (AS) presented him with a vessel of milk and a vessel of alcohol, the Prophet (PBUH) looked at both vessels and chose the milk to drink.
 On doing this Jibreel (AS) said to the Prophet (PBUH): “You have chosen Al-Fitrah (i.e., Islam, uprightness).”

 From Bait Al-Maqdis to the Heavens:

 Then, during that night he ascended from Bait Al-Maqdis to the lowest heaven.
-Jibreel (AS) sought permission to enter, it was opened to them and the Prophet (PBUH) met Adam (AS), greeted him, Adam (AS) welcomed our beloved Prophet (PBUH) and expressed his faith in Muhammad’s Prophethood.
+Jibreel (AS) sought permission to enter, it was opened to them and the Prophet (PBUH) met Adam (AS), and greeted him, Adam (AS) welcomed our beloved Prophet (PBUH) and expressed his faith in Muhammad’s Prophethood.

-The 2nd heaven:
+The 2nd Heaven:

 Then, they ascended to the 2nd heaven, where the Prophet (PBUH) met Yahya (John) and Isa (Jesus).
 He (PBUH) greeted them and they returned his greeting, welcomed him and expressed their faith in his Prophethood.

-The 3rd heaven:
+The 3rd Heaven:

 Next, they ascended to the 3rd heaven, they entered and the Prophet (PBUH) met Yusuf (Joseph) (AS), he greeted him and Joseph (AS) returned the greeting and expressed faith in his Prophethood.

-The 4th heaven:
+The 4th Heaven:

 Next, they ascended to the 4th heaven, they entered, and the Prophet (PBUH) met Idris (AS), the Prophet (PBUH) greeted him, and he returned the greeting and similarly expressed his faith in the Prophet’s (PBUH) Prophethood.

-The 5th heaven:
+The 5th Heaven:

 Then, the Prophet (PBUH) was carried to the 5th heaven, and there he met Haroon (Aaron) (AS), the Prophet (PBUH) greeted him, and he returned the greeting and expressed faith in his Prophethood.

-The 6th heaven:
+The 6th Heaven:

-Then, he was carried to the 6th heaven, there he met Musa (Moses) (AS), the Prophet (PBUH) greeted him, he returned the greeting and expressed faith in his Prophethood.
+Then, he was carried to the 6th heaven, there he met Musa (Moses) (AS), the Prophet (PBUH) greeted him, and he returned the greeting and expressed faith in his Prophethood.
 On leaving the 6th heaven, Prophet Moses (AS) cried.
 Our beloved Prophet (PBUH) asked about the cry?
 Moses (AS) answered: “I cry because a youth that was sent after me will have more people from his nation enter Paradise than will enter it from my nation.”

-The 7th heaven:
+The 7th Heaven:

 Next, the Prophet (PBUH) was ascended to the 7th heaven, where he met Ibrahim (Abraham) (AS), the Prophet (PBUH) greeted him, and he returned the greeting and expressed faith in his Prophethood.